Energy arguments fire up in anticipation of EPA administrator’s Missouri visit

 “As he charts the new direction of the country on trying to keep energy rates affordable and keep them energy-reliable, he also wants to make sure we do them in an environmentally responsible manner,” says Hart.

 He says Missouri’s electric cooperatives have invested $1.5 billion in pollution control equipment to make its coal plants some of the cleanest in the country.
-Hart says the equipment has reduced emissions by about 90% in Missouri.
+Hart says the equipment has reduced power plant emissions by about 90% in Missouri.

 “There is no technology out there that you can have electricity when the sun is not shining and the wind is not blowing,” says Hart.
 “No matter what, if you want reliable electricity in the country, you are going to have to have these base load plants, clean coal plants or combined cycle plants or hydro.”